 Falling column hazard!
 Properly support the columns during installation.
-Do not assume that the bolted connection on the carriage and wheelblocks will prevent the columns from falling.
+Do not assume that the bolted connection on the carriage and safety cams will prevent the columns from falling.

-Raise and secure the 2nd column, repeating the same procedures outlined on the previous page.
+To raise and secure the 2nd column, repeating the same procedures outlined on the previous page.